sayanroy44617/Infrastructure-Helper/docs/Kubernetes/kubernetes.md

 ### 5.1 Types of Services
 1. **NodePort** - Exposes a service on a static port on each node.
+    - There are 3 components in the nodeport:
+      - Targetport : the port where the pod runs inside the node
+      - port: the port of the nodeport //mandatory
+      - Nodeport: the port which will be exposed (30000 -> 32000)
 2. **ClusterIP** - Internal communication within the cluster.
 3. **LoadBalancer** - Exposes service externally using a cloud provider’s load balancer.